osklearn/LowLEVELprog/0x14-bit_manipulation/README.md

 ## 0x14.
 C - Bit manipulation
 ### Description
-This project is about .
+This project is about how to mamipulate bits and use bitwise operators.

 ### Mandatory Tasks